andrew/ultimate-awesome/README.md

 - [awesome-cybersecurity-blueteam-cn](https://github.com/satan1a/awesome-cybersecurity-blueteam-cn) - 网络安全 · 攻防对抗 · 蓝队清单，中文版.
 - [awesome-codepoints](https://github.com/Codepoints/awesome-codepoints) - Awesome Code Points.
 - [awesome-autonomous-vehicle](https://github.com/DeepTecher/awesome-autonomous-vehicle) - 无人驾驶的资源列表中文版.
+- [awesome](https://github.com/YOURLS/awesome) - 🎉 A curated list of awesome things related to YOURLS.
 - [awesome-zerotier](https://github.com/zerotier/awesome-zerotier) - A collection of things you can do with ZeroTier, how-to guides, and more.
 - [awesome-immutable](https://github.com/castrojo/awesome-immutable) - A list of resources for people who want to investigate image-based Linux desktops.
 - [awesome-openzeppelin](https://github.com/OpenZeppelin/awesome-openzeppelin) - Blockchain educational resources curated by the OpenZeppelin team.